2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Assistance

 RNZAF 3SQN maintenance teams prepare two NH90 helicopters for long-term operations to assist Tonga.

 New Zealand's prime minister Jacinda Ardern said officials from the Ministry of Foreign Affairs were discussing the provision of aid to Tonga.
 Ardern described the events in Tonga as "hugely concerning".
 On 16 January, she announced New Zealand was donating NZ$500,000, which was "very much the starting point".
 The Royal New Zealand Navy was preparing to sail and a RNZAF P-3 Orion would be sent on a reconnaissance flight as soon as it was safe to do so.
 The ash cloud was estimated at 19000 m high, well above the Orion's service ceiling.
 The C-130H Hercules airlift is ready to serve as well.
 Following reports of no continued ashfall in Tonga, the P-3 Orion left RNZAF Base Auckland for Tonga on the morning of 17 January.
 On 18 January, as an RNZAF Lockheed C-130 Hercules was unable to land following continued ashfall in Tonga, two Royal New Zealand Navy ships set sail for Tonga.
 HMNZS Wellington carried survey equipment and a helicopter, while HMNZS Aotearoa carried 250000 L of water and desalination equipment to produce a further 70000 L per day.
 On 20 January, New Zealand announced that it would dispatch a third warship, HMNZS Canterbury with two NH90 helicopters to assist with relief efforts.

 Tonga accepted an offer by the Australian government of a surveillance flight to assess the damage.
 Two Boeing P-8A Poseidon maritime patrol aircraft and a Lockheed C-130J Hercules of the Royal Australian Air Force departed on the morning of 17 January 2022 for Tonga to survey damage to roadways, ports and power lines.
 The Australian and New Zealand governments also announced they were coordinating their humanitarian response with France and the United States.
 Assistance from France is provided through the humanitarian aid mechanism of the FRANZ agreement with Australia and New Zealand.
 Australia would later announce that HMAS Adelaide would be deployed to Tonga with water purification and humanitarian supplies.
 The United States dispatched USS Sampson as well as a Coast Guard vessel while the United Kingdom deployed HMS Spey.
-After 23 crew members of the Adelaide tested positive for COVID-19 while enroute to Tonga, the ship made a contactless delivery.
+After 23 crew members of the Adelaide tested positive for COVID-19 while en route to Tonga, the ship made a contactless delivery.